xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/bodystart.md

+The starting line number of the implementation body.

 ## Signature

 ```typescript
 bodystart?: number | undefined;
 ```

+## Remarks

+Line number where the implementation body begins, providing the starting boundary for locating function or method implementations.
+This is useful for identifying the complete scope of implementation code.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>